Marutovsky/landing-page/README.md

 Goal of this project is to make a landing page from given template.

+For sure it's not mobile devices ready, but it may be change in future.

 Website created by me can be found here: https://marutovsky.github.io/landing-page/